geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 So then we lose to Triton again.
 But it's, yeah, at least the code is very clean now with the from blob for CUDA.
 So yeah, we can try writing the other ones.
-And that's just like with Beam 2.
+And that's just like with BEAM 2.
 It was very simple to write.
 So yeah, we have the fastest kernel for gray scale.